 There are aspects of the report that comment on the home, but that wasn’t the focus of the research – however, this emphasis on the “family of God”, coming together as the whole Household of Faith, has been one of the driving factors behind the phenomenal growth of Messy Church, as Lucy Moore highlights in her speech to the Church of England General Synod in February 2016,

 Recent research points clearly to the uncomfortable yet delightful truth that if we really want our children and young people to stick with faith and church, the best place for this to happen is in a church of all ages together.
 I’ll say that again, despite the shortness of time, because it is absolutely vital.
 If we really want our children and young people to stick with faith and church, the best place for this to happen is in a church of all ages together

 Lucy Moore, General Synod, February 2016

 There is more.
-A report released this year, from Youth for Christ, highlights again the impact and influence of family.
+A report released in 2017, from Youth for Christ, highlights again the impact and influence of family.

 When asked who or what influences the way you think about faith / religion 73% of young people who believed in a God said their family.
 Just 9% said youth workers.